-Today, the newly restored building is home to an illustrious venue that is not only beautiful but historic.
+Today, the newly restored building is home to Denver's newest remodel; and event venue that is not only beautiful but historic.
 The original structure was erected in stages spanning from the turn of the century to the 1950's.
 The design elements of early industrial, 1920 glamour, art deco, and depression era are felt, if not readily visible in the architecture and design of the building.
-The era's elegant and classic décor boasts a captivating bar, exposed brick, multiple chandeliers, and original hardwood floors.
+The remodel boasts a captivating bar, exposed brick, multiple chandeliers, and original hardwood floors.
 There are great urban additions, as well, including a patio flanked by oversized doors allowing the venue to open up and enjoy Colorado's incredible backyard.

 Ready to book the event of a lifetime?